North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - The Tar Heels have covered the spread twice this season when favored by 8.5 points or more (in five chances).

-- North Carolina's games this year have gone over the total in seven out of 12 opportunities (58.3%).
+- North Carolina has gone over the point total in 58.3% of its opportunities this year (seven times in 12 games with a set point total).

-- North Carolina is 5-4 against the spread and 6-3 overall in games when it records more than 24.3 points.
+- North Carolina is 5-4 against the spread and 6-3 overall this season when the team records more than 24.3 points.

-- In games that North Carolina piles up more than 357.1 yards, the team is 5-6 against the spread and 6-5 overall.
+- When North Carolina picks up more than 357.1 yards, the team is 5-6 against the spread and 6-5 overall.

-- The Tar Heels have 14 giveaways this season, while the Gamecocks have 24 takeaways .
+- This year, the Tar Heels have 14 turnovers, 10 fewer than the Gamecocks have takeaways (24).

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.